redolution/gekkoboot/README.md

 CLI files are also supported.

-If the selected shortcut file cannot be loaded, iplboot will fallback to `/ipl.dol`.
-If that cannot be loaded either, iplboot will reboot to the original IPL (GameCube intro and menu).
+If the selected shortcut file cannot be loaded, iplboot will fall back to `/ipl.dol`.
+If that cannot be loaded either, the next device will be searched.
+If all fails, iplboot will reboot to the onboard IPL (original GameCube intro and menu).

 For example, this configuration would boot straight into Swiss by default, or GBI if you held B, or the original GameCube intro if you held any other button:
 - `/ipl.dol` - Swiss